Abdoulaye-Koroko/natural-gradients/README.md

 - *--momentum*: momentum parameter

-- *--coarse_space*: The coarse space used in two-lvel KFAC.
+- *--coarse_space*: the coarse space used in two-lvel KFAC.
 It can be `nicolaides`, `residual`, `tpselepedis` or `spectral`

-- *--krylov*: Wheter to use krylov or not to enrich the coarse space.
+- *--krylov*: wheter to use krylov or not to enrich the coarse space.
 It is 0 for no and 1 for yes.
 Only applies to two-level KFAC